hardpenguin/erotes/README.md

 ## Status

-Starting and running the project is already implemented.
-Export is limited to .love file for now.
+Starting, running and exporting the project are all already implemented.
+Needs working out the details.

 ## Todo

 - bundle libarchive with the erotes pyinstaller build
 - support for Windows and macOS development
-- support for Linux, Windows and macOS export
+- support for macOS export
 - naming and versioning LÖVE project
 - Linux LÖVE dependencies
 - tests